Stephen Graham

-Early life
+Early life and education

-Stephen Graham was born in Kirkby, Lancashire, (Note: Lancashire is where Kirkby was at the time of Graham's birth.
-Since 1 April 1974, Kirkby has been in Merseyside.) on 3 August 1973.
-He was brought up by his mother, a social worker, and his stepfather, a mechanic who later became a paediatric nurse.
-He maintained a good relationship with his biological father.
-He has a Swedish grandmother and Jamaican grandfather, both on his biological father's side, and has discussed his experience being a light-skinned multiracial person, as he has brothers who have much darker skin.
+Stephen Graham Kelly was born on 3 August 1973 in Kirkby, Lancashire, to parents who spanned racial and national lines.
+(Note: Lancashire is where Kirkby was at the time of Graham's birth.
+Since 1 April 1974, Kirkby has been in Merseyside.)
+He was raised by his mother, a white English social worker, and his stepfather, a mechanic who later became a paediatric nurse.
+Graham maintained a good relationship with his biological father.
+Graham's father was of dual heritage: his mother was Swedish and his father was Jamaican.

+Graham has discussed his experience being a light-skinned multiracial person in the UK.
+His brothers have skin that is much darker than his.
+Graham's stepfather also has African heritage, and he helped Graham accept this side of himself.

-He attended Overdale Primary School in Kirkby, where he was encouraged to pursue an acting career at the age of eight by local actor Andrew Schofield, who had seen him perform as Jim Hawkins in a school production of Treasure Island.
-He then continued his education at Ruffwood School and was subsequently introduced to Liverpool's Everyman Theatre at the age of 14, later going on to train at the Rose Bruford College of Theatre & Performance.
+Graham attended Overdale Primary School in Kirkby, where he was encouraged to pursue an acting career at the age of eight by local actor Andrew Schofield, who lived across the road from him and went to see him perform as Jim Hawkins in a school production of Treasure Island.
+He then continued his education at Ruffwood School.
+Aged 14, he was introduced to Liverpool's Everyman Theatre, and he travelled to a range of locations to perform, including at the Edinburgh Festival.
+He was part of a breakdancing crew called "The Bronx Breakers".

+After his brother, Nathan, was born, Graham went to train at the Rose Bruford College of Theatre & Performance in Bexley, London.
+There he met actor, and future wife and collaborator, Hannah Walters.
+He then moved to Plumstead, South East London.
+He began learning about acting and was introduced to the work of Stanislavski and Uta Hagen.